kasper-piskorski/docs/pages/documentation/7-examples/modern.md

 insert "ripple" isa software;
 insert "lop" has lang "java";
 insert "ripple" has lang "java";
-insert (programmer "marko", programmed "lop") isa programming;
+insert (programmer "marko", programmed "lop") isa programming has weight 0.4;
-insert (programmer "peter", programmed "lop") isa programming;
+insert (programmer "peter", programmed "lop") isa programming has weight 0.2;
-insert (programmer "josh", programmed "lop") isa programming;
+insert (programmer "josh", programmed "lop") isa programming has weight 0.4;
-insert (programmer "josh", programmed "ripple") isa programming;
+insert (programmer "josh", programmed "ripple") isa programming has weight 1.0;
 ```

 ## Querying

-This example is designed to make you get up close and personal with Graql queries.
+This example is designed to get you up close and personal with Graql queries.
 It will run through a few basic examples, then ask you a set of "Test Yourself" questions.
 The answers are available at the end of the page, but please don't look at them immediately!
 The best way to find out how much you understand about using Graql is to challenge yourself to work out the queries without a prompt.

 OK, so if you've followed the above, you should now have a schema and some data in a graph.
 How do you go about using the graph to answer your queries?
 That's where the `match` statement comes in.